tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 To support the existing `model.fit` API contract where a `dataset` is taken, it should be preferred that `ClusterCoordinator` provides native `dataset` support, which `model.fit` can readily use, rather than `model.fit` implementing replication logic to accommodate that.
 Similar to `experimental_distribute_dataset` API, `ClusterCoordinator` can use `tf.data`’s `replicate` API to serialize the dataset graph, and unserialize onto workers.

-###### Variable and resource placement
+###### Resource placement

-In parameter server training with a `dataset_fn`, recent work recommends that resources and variables used in the input pipeline are created outside the `dataset_fn`, but within `strategy.scope`, to have variable placement on PS, and resources on the coordinator.
-This recommendation applies to Keras preprocessing layers (KPL), where read-only resources and variables are created at layer creation.
-For the `dataset` path, the variables and resources are eagerly created by the user, and they end up having the same placement as `dataset_fn` user path.
-However, `tf.data` `replicate` API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, as opposed to `dataset_fn` case where resources can still be accessed, in the remotely executed `dataset_fn`.
-This imposes limitations on `dataset` path to use cases where resources are not used.
+When using Keras preprocessing layers (KPL), read-only resources are created at layer creation, which ends up being placed at the coordinator.
+However, tf.data replicate API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, as opposed to dataset_fn case where resources can still be accessed, in the remotely executed dataset_fn.
+This imposes limitations on dataset path to use cases where resources are not used, and KPL usage is thus excluded.

-###### Initial focus on `dataset_fn` path
+###### Conclusion: Initial focus on `dataset_fn` path

-`dataset` path is concurrently explored to provide compatibility with other strategies, although `dataset_fn` path would be the initial focus to make sure we get to the bottom and user experience can be delivered end-to-end.
+Although `dataset` path is concurrently explored to provide compatibility with other strategies, `dataset_fn` path would be the initial focus due to the `dataset` path’s complication brought by the need of replicating dataset to workers.
+This is also to make sure we get to the bottom and user experience can be delivered end-to-end.

+Previous discussion indicates that although an API modification is needed, the simplicity and less overhead may well justify such callable support.
+Moreover, with dataset replication, in the past we have observed more memory consumption, less flexibility for user’s dataset transformation, and suboptimal performance.
+Plus, as discussed above, there are certain limitations of the `dataset` path on what can be supported.

 All following sections are based on the aforementioned `dataset_fn` path, and will be updated when the `dataset` path is more understood.

-###### Proposed design for `dataset` path

-This is to be completed.

 #### The setup of `ClusterCoordinator`